 Helicopter Service for Airport Transfers

-When expenses are incurred during the course of business travel for the university, an employee may submit a Reimbursement Request to the Accounting Department within two weeks of returning from travel.
-Such requests may or may not be fulfilled depending on the approvals, nature of the expenses, and whether or not the necessary documentation is submitted.
+When expenses are incurred during the course of business travel for the university, an employee may submit a Reimbursement Requisition to the Accounting Department within two weeks of returning from travel.
+Such requests may or may not be processed depending on the approvals, nature of the expenses, and whether or not the necessary documentation is submitted.
 For further information regarding the reimbursement process, please refer to the Accounting Policy (Employee Handbook, Section 6.7).
-The IRS requires that expenses be accounted for within a reasonable period of time, typically 30-60 days, returning any excess cash advance within 120 days (IRS Publication 535, Chapter 11).
-Biola will process the reimbursement, but it will be considered taxable income when an expenditure is 6 months or older.
+The IRS requires that expenses be accounted for and any excess cash advance be returned within a reasonable period of time.
+Any reimbursement or cash advance expense item that does not meet the accountable plan requirements per IRS with proper receipts and within reasonable timeline will be processed as taxable income. (see Publication 535, Chapter 11)

 Grant Funded Travel